cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 | `PATCH` | `/v3/access_rules/:guid` | Update an access rule (metadata only) |
 | `DELETE` | `/v3/access_rules/:guid` | Delete a rule by guid |

 Access rules are owned by their route: deleting a route cascades to delete all its access rules.
+However, deleting the resource referenced by a selector (app, space, or org) does **not** delete the access rule — see [Access Rule Lifecycle](#access-rule-lifecycle) in the Appendix.
 See [Access Rules API Examples](#access-rules-api-examples) for full request/response examples and [Access Rules API Reference](#access-rules-api-reference) for query parameters, includes, and filtering details.

 Part 2 depends on [RFC-0027: Generic Per-Route Features](rfc-0027-generic-per-route-features.md) being implemented first.
 See [Internal Implementation](#internal-implementation) for how Cloud Controller translates access rules into route options and how GoRouter processes them.